Skip to main content

 Allied Field (choose 4 courses from one of the fields below.
 Two of which must be a 300-level or above course)

-Neuroscience majors who have declared in August 2021 or beyond are required to adhere to the 2021-2022 requirements.
-As such, students will choose four units within one Allied Field for interdisciplinary study.
+Neuroscience majors will choose four units from the list within one Allied Field for interdisciplinary study.
 Two of which must be 300-level or above courses.

 Laboratory Experience